sequencemedia/react-select-element/README.md

   }
 }
 ```
-Invoking `super.incrementActiveIndex()` or `super.decrementActiveIndex()` in the overriding method ensures that existing behaviour remains unchanged, while the additional statements below those calls modify the behaviour of the component.
+Invoking `super.incrementActiveIndex()` or `super.decrementActiveIndex()` in the overriding method ensures that existing behaviour remains unchanged, while the additional statements modify the behaviour of the component.

 [An example implementation is available on GitHub.](https://github.com/sequencemedia/React.Select.Element.IO) Clone that repository, install and start the package, then look for the example titled `Select Select Component`.